 Tape recording was undoubtedly a fraught medium in Manila when Cassettes 100 premiered at the CCP.
 In 1970, students commandeered the university radio station to broadcast recordings of Marcos in an intimate moment with American actress Dovie Beams.
 As his primary mistress during the late sixties, Beams had secretly tape-recorded the couple’s private trysts.
 The US Embassy had offered her $100,000 cash in exchange for the recordings, but she refused.
 Instead, Beams held a press conference at the Bay View Hotel across from the Embassy, where she played recordings of her illicit encounters with Marcos to reporters.
 Unknown to Beams, two of these clever reporters also secretly recorded her tapes in the hotel room during the press conference.
 One of these bootlegs made its way to the UP’s student radio station, where it was again played for the station’s listeners.

 The Dovie Beams scandal demonstrated tape recording’s capacity to bear witness and publicly relay information that could harm Ferdinand Marcos, exposing the fragility of his authority.
 The tapes became “a major topic of mirth and gossip” and made Marcos look “ridiculous.”
 The clandestine nature of tape recorders allowed anyone to replicate and propagate a moment that undermined Marcos and his claim of control—both of his personal life and of the people.
 A minor actress from Tennessee could use sound recording to implicate the President Marcos in a humiliating public predicament.
-James Hamilton-Paterson even suggests in it is not “beyond speculation that the act of declaring martial law contained an element of rebound from the confusions and depression of the affair with Dovie Beams.”
+James Hamilton-Paterson even suggests it is not “beyond speculation that the act of declaring martial law contained an element of rebound from the confusions and depression of the affair with Dovie Beams.”
 That Beams was unable to restrict circulation of her own covert recordings demonstrated the potential of the public to mobilize in unpredictable ways to subvert Marcos.
 The memory of tape recording’s capacity for unbridled dissemination of information was fresh when Maceda composed Cassettes 100—a concert that called for one hundred people brandishing cassette recorders through an edifice meant to symbolize the Marcoses’ cultural power.

 The exclusive use of tape recorders over live instrumentation also permitted people with no technical or musical training to volunteer as performers in Cassettes 100.
 Alfredo Roces, a critic for the arts column in the Manila Times, stated in his review of Cassettes 100 that the concert sought “the participation of the public in music-making, the playing of music in public places other than concert halls.”
 Another review of Cassettes 100 noted, “This is all part of the new thinking that music not need be limited to the capabilities of human voice or the skills of the instrumentalists.”
 Since anyone could participate in new music, regardless of skill, it demanded the masses to take part in the development of culture.
 The Asia Magazine reporter observed, “Maceda’s idea was to create a truly contemporary music for the ‘mass age’—massed populations, mass production, mass consumption.
 His theory is that the masses, even if musically unschooled, can take a conductive role in the creation of music.”
 Maceda’s decision to use tape recording —an easily accessible form of technology —emboldened mass participation.